Better Records with Charts and Applets

 Look For The Patterns In Your Readings

-When unwanted patterns occur, ask yourself if there is any reason other than the doses of insulin you are taking.
-If you identify something, it will be easier to deal with this directly first.
+If you see an unwanted pattern, ask yourself if there is any reason other than the doses of insulin you are taking.
+If you identify something, it will be easier to deal with this first.
 If your insulin doses are not correct or need to be adjusted, work with your physician to learn how to do so properly.
-After you make the necessary changes, do another log page to verify improvements.
+After you make the necessary changes, do another log page to verify that they have improved.